 - How much rent do the tenants pay?

 - Is there a security deposit in place, if so, how much?

-- Is there a move-in inspection report in place?
+- Is a move-in inspection report in place?

 Also, the tenants must sign a document.
-There must be written consent from the tenants that photos are allowed on the MLS.
+Tenants must give written consent that photos are allowed on the MLS.
 Sometimes you see only images from the outside of the home.
 The reason could be just that the tenants did not allow photos of their belongings.